mpjovanovich/course-notes/content/common/welcome_address.md

 There is no growth without risk.
 The most successful people are usually those who have failed the most.

-You're capable of more than you think, and whatever you have to offer is good enough.
+You're capable of more than you think.

 > Dear Pat,
 >